 Applying monitor to WLAN

 Once ISE and Netflow is setup (and optionally Stealthwatch) and data is being received, navigating to the Policy Analytics main page will show counts in the group boxes:

 If the setup screens need to be accessed again once deployed, navigate to the Settings > Configuration menu as shown below:

-The main page (navigation is Policy > Group-Based Access Control > Policy Analytics > Discovery) consists of a search bar and counts within tiles.
+The main page (navigation is Policy > Group-Based Access Control > Analytics) consists of a search bar and counts within tiles.
 If connectivity to Stealthwatch has been made then three tiles will be shown, otherwise just two will be present:

 1) Search for Scalable Groups.

 2) Click the blue filter icon to change the destination group type (Communicating With)